Mathieu-Allaire/AssetPlus/README.md

 # :hotel::heavy_plus_sign: AssetPlus Project

-This project was completed over the course of my 2023 Fall semester in a team of 6 people in the context of a course.
+This project was in a team of 6 people.

 ## Project Overview